-We see that the stem supplies leaf with water.
+We have seen that the stem supplies leaf with water.
 The leaf uses the water to make food.
 The leaves also lose water through transpiration.
-How do the stem and leaves get the water?
+How do the stem and leaves get water?
 That is where the roots come in!

-7.4 ROOT
+7.4 Rоот

 Look at Fig. 7.13.
-Who do you think is watering their plant correctly, A or B?
+Who do you think is watering their plant correctly, Paheli or Boojho?
 Why?